fbosch/waybar-nixos-updates/README.md

 Commands/Programs:
 1. `nix` - Used for `nix flake update` and `nix build` commands
 2. `nvd` - Used for comparing system versions (`nvd diff`)
+3. `notify-send` - Used for desktop notifications.
+Part of the libnotify library, which is commonly included by default or easily installed.

 System Requirements:
 1. NixOS operating system (based on the nature of the script)